 - Expulsion prohibits the student from ever attending the Seminary and from being present without permission on seminary property.
 Expulsion will be noted on the student's permanent record. - Suspension prohibits the student from attending the Seminary and from being present without permission on seminary property for the duration of the sanction, which shall not exceed a period of more than one calendar year following its effective date.
-The Vice President for Student Services will determine the effective date. - Disciplinary Probation indicates to a student that his behavior has resulted in a sanction close to suspension.
+The Dean of Students will determine the effective date. - Disciplinary Probation indicates to a student that his behavior has resulted in a sanction close to suspension.
 Any further misconduct while on probation may result in expulsion from the Seminary.
 It is imposed for a definite period of time. - Other sanctions may include, but are not limited to, restrictions from participating extracurricular activities, restitution, monetary fines, and community service.
-Students may also be required to meet periodically with a person designated by the Vice President for Student Services. - Reprimand is an official written notification to the student that his behavior has been unacceptable. - Verbal Reprimand is used to advise/counsel a student about his behavior.
+Students may also be required to meet periodically with a person designated by the Dean of Students. - Reprimand is an official written notification to the student that his behavior has been unacceptable. - Verbal Reprimand is used to advise/counsel a student about his behavior.